edwinm/bitstorm.org/weblogdata/weblog/2024-3/security-for-frontend-webdevelopers.md

 Giving cookies the `HttpOnly` and `SameSite` (with values `Strict` or `Lax`) attributes also makes abuse much more difficult.
 These measures are now common practice and this attack is rare these days.

-As a frontend developer, he/she must ensure that with an Ajax request the secret key is sent along.
+As a frontend developer, you must ensure that with an Ajax request the secret key is sent along.

 ### HTTPS and Strict-Transport-Security